Montmartre, Place du Tertre, Sacré-Coeur Paris – History & Cultural Heritage

 Besides the old charm, the summit of the hill is also a nightclub district – and you will find lots of entertainment at Montmartre.
 One of the famous cabaret places is Au Lapin Agile.

-The top sight (which it literally is!) of Paris, that everyone comes to admire, is the famous and eye-catching basilica Sacré-Coeur and its beautiful dome.
+The top sight of Paris, which everyone comes to admire, is the famous and eye-catching basilica Sacré-Coeur and its beautiful dome.
 The white construction is a visible landmark all over Paris.
-It was built in the years 1875 to 1914, designed by Paul Abadie.
+It was built from 1875 to 1914, designed by Paul Abadie.
 In its Romano-Byzantine architectural style, it is a spectacular masterpiece that soars high above the city.
-Inside the Sacré-Coeur basilica you will find the largest mosaic in France!
+Inside the Sacré-Coeur Basilica, you will find the largest mosaic in France!

-To arrive at the Sacré-Coeur from ‘lower’ Paris, you can either go up the steep stairs on foot – or you can take the small funicular from the Place Saint-Pierre.
-Whatever you choose, you will be rewarded with the most panoramic and breathtaking view of all Paris when you reach the hilltop with the spectacular cupola (which is especially beautiful against a blue sky)!
+To arrive at the Sacré-Coeur from ‘lower’ Paris, you can either go up the steep stairs on foot or take the small funicular from the Place Saint-Pierre.
+Whatever you choose, you will be rewarded with the most panoramic and breathtaking view of all of Paris when you reach the hilltop with the spectacular cupola (which is especially beautiful against a blue sky)!

 At the foot of the hill, you will find the square with the old merry-go-round (where Amélie also played around).
-It is an amazing piece of cultural heritage that still exists and serves as a popular attraction for children and adults who fancy an iconic ride.
+It is an outstanding piece of cultural heritage and, today, a popular attraction for children and adults who fancy an iconic ride.

 Montmartre, Place du Tertre, Sacré-Coeur Paris – History & Cultural Heritage